Get

 Image Credit: spb2015, Shutterstock

 Keep in mind that dogs can suffer from heatstroke on hot days.
 When you stop periodically along the trail, you should give your pet water and snacks.
-Avoid feeding them shortly before or immediately after hiking to prevent them from getting sick.
-Give them food at least one hour before or 30 minutes after.
+Avoid feeding them a full meal shortly before or immediately after hiking to prevent them from getting sick.
+Give them food at least 1 hour before or 30 minutes after.

 Maintaining dog safety near water sources is crucial.
 Don’t let your dog drink or swim in contaminated water because it could get them sick from deadly parasites or algae.
 As previously mentioned, bring along a portable water purifier or bottled water if you hike in isolated locations without access to fresh, safe water.